ysyk2021/using-change-management-communication-to-inform-corporate-social-responsibility-initiatives/src/chapter-2-3.md

-# The Role of Communication in Corporate Social Responsibility

-## Introduction

 Corporate Social Responsibility (CSR) initiatives are becoming increasingly important for organizations seeking to integrate social and environmental concerns into their business practices.
 Effective communication plays a crucial role in the success of these initiatives, allowing companies to inform stakeholders about their CSR efforts and engage them in meaningful ways.
 This chapter explores the significance of communication in driving corporate social responsibility, highlighting its various functions and strategies.